In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 But, what's next?
 Now that you are familiar with the process, there are a few other things to consider.
 Do you need an accountant?
 What are the benefits of using software?
 And what does the future hold for self-assessment tax returns?
 Let's take a quick look.

 There isn’t a cut-and-dry response to this question, unfortunately.
+A landlord self-assessment can vary from very simple to extremely complex, depending on your personal situation and portfolio.
 Whilst you don’t necessarily need an accountant, you may want one.
 Accountants can do more than just help with your tax return.
-They can offer financial advice, help with achieving long-term financial goals and mitigate future tax bills.
+They can offer financial advice, help with achieving long-term financial goals, and mitigate future tax bills.

 Generally speaking, as a landlord, you will want an accountant if: